1977 Nickel Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 1977 Nickel Value Guides

 Collectors seeking 1977 nickels should recognize that mint location dramatically impacts both availability and collector demand.
 From Philadelphia’s massive circulation release to Denver’s substantial output and San Francisco’s limited collector-only proofs, each facility produced coins with distinct market positions.
-This guide will discuss three main varieties of 1977 Nickel to help you assess your coins accurately.
+This guide covers all three main varieties to help you assess your coins accurately.

 1977 Nickel Varieties: